peterpolidoro/machine-communication-presentation/text.md

 English, while the position of the knobs communicate those values to the mechanical device.

+One of the nice things about using an intermediate language is that it hides the implementation details.
+That can free you up to change the implementation details later if necessary, but not have to change the language that you are speaking.

+For example, say you are using an inexpensive electric stove at home to cook food and you decide you want to upgrade to a fancy gas stove.
+The performance and cost and other details may change, but the "Simmer, Low, Medium, High" knob language will pretty much stay the same and recipes from cookbooks will work with either stove, perhaps with some slight adjustments for different stove performance.
+If the cookbook said send four amps through the cooking coil for 10 minutes, then you would need to translate the cookbook for specific stoves.

+The details have been abstracted away by the intermediate language.

 [Human Knob Bell](human-knob-bell)

 So now we have a potential way for the human to transmit information to the